compose-spec/compose-spec/05-services.md

 ### expose

-`expose` defines the ports that Compose implementations MUST expose from container.
+`expose` defines the ports that Compose exposes from container.
 These ports MUST be accessible to linked services and SHOULD NOT be published to the host machine.
 Only the internal container ports can be specified.